Early Holiday Advertising Tips for Your Local Business

 When are your biggest sales dates for your business?
 Grab a trusty calendar, and mark off a few key dates you’d like to concentrate on.
 The two-week window leading up to those dates should be key advertising windows for you.
 Work with a professional media consultant from Cox Media for optimal results.
 When Santa shows up on that parade float, you should have peace of mind knowing that your advertising strategy has been set into motion and has already brought in customers and will continue to work for you well into the final hectic holiday sales days.

-Did you forget about this in a world filled of instant click gratification?
+Did you forget about this in a world filled with instant-click gratification?
 Leaving branding out of the equation in your ad strategy is like buying the perfect sparkling diamond for all to see but forgetting about the setting to show it off.
 You’re more likely to be noticed when being worn than asking others if they’d like to check out a diamond and pulling it from your pocket.
 There is no doubt that some of your local competitors have forgotten the critical importance of branding.
 With all these shiny-like new ways to advertise filled with fly by night false promising “You’ll rank number one tomorrow in Google search” – the consistency of a good brand strategy can sometimes be mistakenly pushed aside.

 While an online ad strategy can feel successful when it ties impressions direct to sales, consider consistently proven methods of branding like Television that allow you to stand out and connect with your audience on one of the most trusted mediums around.
 And if you have assumed all along that TV is too geographically-challenged and priced something like the Super Bowl – jump over to this blog and prepare to feel like your brand just became the “Clark Griswold” house of the county that everyone drives for miles and miles to experience.
 Get recognized, confirm your credibility, emotionally connect with your target customers and motivate them to buy – in short, brand!